Arnab-Rajkhowa/Machine-Learning/README.md

 # Machine-Learning
-Repository of Machine Learning models

-This repo contains ML models built in Python.
+Repository of Machine Learning models built in Python.

 Contains both regression and classification tasks.